-Fuel retains occur when the transport's tank-monitoring system indicates that one of its product tanks is empty when it really is not.
-When this condition occurs, the driver may hook up to the terminal thinking he can load 3,000 gallons of product into the tank, when the actual capacity may only be 2,900 gallons.
-In other words, product retains create a major safety concern for terminals in that a product overfill or crosscontamination may occur.
-In both instances, the safety and integrity of the fueling process is compromised, with injuries, environmental damage and vehicle damage among the unpleasant consequences.
+'Fuel retains' occur when the truck's tank-monitoring system indicates that one of its product tanks is empty when it really isn't.
+Product retains create a major safety concern for terminals as a product overfill or crosscontamination may occur.
+In both instances, the safety and integrity of the fuelling process is compromised, with injuries, environmental damage and vehicle damage among the unpleasant consequences.